Group Fairness in Bandit Arm Selection: Experiments

 \subsection{Experiments on Real-World Data}

-After exploring \textsc{GroupFairTopInterval} on synthetic data, we move on to using both the Philippines family income and expenditure dataset on Kaggle\footnote{https://www.kaggle.com/grosvenpaul/family-income-and-expenditure} and the ProPublica COMPAS dataset.\footnote{https://www.kaggle.com/danofer/compass} The family income dataset is from the Philippines and when one looks at the gender and age breakdown in the family income dataset, one can see that quite often female heads of households make more money than males in the Philippines." or some variation.
-This is most likely due to the large number of Filipino women who work out of the country.
-It is estimated that up to 20\% of the GDP of the Philippines is actually remittances from these overseas---primarily female---workers.\footnote{https://www.nationalgeographic.com/magazine/2018/12/filipino-workers-return-from-overseas-philippines-celebrates/} In fact, almost 60\% of overseas workers are women and 75\% of these women are between the ages of 25 and 44.\footnote{https://psa.gov.ph/content/2017-survey-overseas-filipinos-results-2017-survey-overseas-filipinos} ProPublica found that recidivism risk scores for African-Americans were generally higher than other races.\footnote{https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing}
+After exploring \textsc{GroupFairTopInterval} on synthetic data, we move on to using both the Philippines family income and expenditure dataset on Kaggle\footnote{ https://www.kaggle.com/grosvenpaul/family-income-and-expenditure} and the ProPublica COMPAS dataset.\footnote{ https://www.kaggle.com/danofer/compass} When one looks at the gender and age breakdown in the family income dataset, one can see that quite often female heads of households make more money than males in the Philippines.
+This is most likely due to the large number of Filipino women who work out of the country; it is estimated that up to 20\% of the GDP of the Philippines is actually remittances from these overseas---primarily female---workers.\footnote{ https://www.nationalgeographic.com/magazine/2018/12/filipino-workers-return-from-overseas-philippines-celebrates/} In fact, almost 60\% of overseas workers are women and 75\% of these women are between the ages of 25 and 44.\footnote{ https://psa.gov.ph/content/2017-survey-overseas-filipinos-results-2017-survey-overseas-filipinos} In the COMPAS dataset ProPublica observed a societal bias over recidivism risk scores for African-Americans.\footnote{ https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing}